ErpNetDocs/tech/modules/logistics/planning/material-requirements-planning.md

-# Material Requirements Planning
+# Material requirements planning

-Material Requirements Planning (MRP) is a planning process designed to match supply with demand.
-MRP does this by creating Supply (Purchase/Work/Transfer) Orders to meet or exceed the demand, according to the MRP parameters.
+Material requirements planning (MRP) is a planning process designed to match supply with demand.
+MRP does this by creating supply (purchase/work/transfer) orders to meet or exceed the demand, according to the MRP parameters.

 Some information could be obtained from here: